openforis/sepal-doc/docs/source/workflows/area_estimation.rst

     **Objectives**

-    -   learn how to create an image mosaic;
+    -   Learn how to create an image mosaic.
-    -   become familiar with a variety of options for selecting dates, sensors, mosaicking and download options; and
+    -   Become familiar with a variety of options for selecting dates, sensors, mosaicking and download options.
-    -   create a cloud-free mosaic for 2016.
+    -   Create a cloud-free mosaic for 2016.

 .. note::

     **Prerequisites**

-    -   Registering for a SEPAL account
+    -   SEPAL account registration

 Create a Landsat Mosaic
 ^^^^^^^^^^^^^^^^^^^^^^^